Duis aute irure dolor in reprehenderit in voluptate

 SchoolBridge is a useful tool for students and Parents/Caregivers.
 It is a central location to access alerts, report absences, read daily notices, check calendars, read the newsletter, update contact details, book physio or counselling sessions and much more.

 It is available online by using the ‘Sign In’ option from our website, go directly to www.marist.bridge.school.nz or you can download the ‘SchoolBridge’ app on your mobile phone from your usual app store.
 Once downloaded, students sign in with the Microsoft option and their school username and password.
-Parents/Caregivers sign in with their registered email address that has been provided to us for communications - use the relevant sign in method for your email type (Microsoft, Google, or Magic Link for all others)
+Parents/Caregivers sign in with their registered email address that has been provided to us for communications - use the relevant sign in method for your email type (Microsoft, Google, etc. or Magic Link for all others)